UNICEF’s role in Israel and Gaza

 Public statement on violations against children in Gaza

-Like many others, from the earliest days of escalating hostilities in the Gaza Strip UNICEF has pleaded for the killing of children to stop.
+Like many others, UNICEF has unequivocally called for an immediate humanitarian ceasefire from the earliest days of escalating hostilities in the Gaza Strip.
+UNICEF has pleaded for the killing of children to stop.
 We have pleaded for an end to the bombardment of schools, hospitals and other civilian infrastructure.
 We have pleaded for the opening of all access crossings into the Gaza Strip, and for the safe, unimpeded movement of humanitarian workers and supplies across Gaza.

 The delivery of aid is a matter of life or death for children in Gaza.
-The needs are immediate and immense in terms of water, food, medicine, fuel.
+The needs are immediate and immense in terms of water, food, medicine and fuel.
+UNICEF urgently calls on the parties to fully respect their obligations under international law – including by taking immediate and effective measures to enable the provision of urgently needed basic services and to facilitate the unimpeded flow of humanitarian aid into the Gaza Strip through multiple crossings.

 Public statement on violations against children in Israel

 UNICEF has publicly pressed for the release of hostages since October 9, 2023 and will continue to do so through private advocacy and public statements.
-UNICEF has called for the release of abducted Israeli children in over 360 public statements, remarks and interviews with press, as well as across social media.
-We have reiterated these demands at the UN Security Council, imploring the adoption of a resolution that includes the release of all abducted children.
+During the same period, UNICEF has called for the release of abducted Israeli children in over 360 public statements, remarks and interviews with press, as well as across social media.

-UNICEF’s Executive Director and Deputy Executive Director have also travelled to Israel to meet with the families who experienced unspeakable violence on 7 October, including children taken hostage and to press for humanitarian action for child survivors of all violations.
+UNICEF’s Executive Director and Deputy Executive Director have also travelled to Israel to meet with the families who experienced unspeakable violence on October 7, including those who had child relatives and other family members taken hostage.

-We will continue to call for the immediate, unconditional, and safe release of any children being held hostage in Gaza.
-Any children in custody of parties to the conflict should be protected and immediately and unconditionally released.
+We will continue to call for the immediate, unconditional, and safe release of all hostages in Gaza.

 For more information on UNICEF’s work to help protect children during humanitarian crises, read on.